 - Individualised or Personalised learning is an approach that offers pedagogy, curriculum, and learning environment to meet the individual child’s learning ability and pace.
 In an Individualised learning environment, the learning objectives and content, as well as the method and pace may all vary from child to child.
 It is not to be confused with private learning (one-to-one tuition).

 - The play is central to how children learn: the way they make sense of their world; the way they form and explore friendships; the way they shape and test intellectual, social, emotional, and ethical ideas.
 Research has proved beyond doubt the importance of play in child’s development.
 Yet little effort is made to put play at the centre of schooling.
 Read more about Playful Learning.

 Where can I learn more about your approach to Pre-primary Grades?

 Do you accept children with special needs/learning difficulties?

 - As of now, we do not have special education experts to help children with special needs or specific learning disabilities.
 However, we do not automatically reject children with difficulties.
 Please feel free to call us to discuss further.

 How about Languages?

-Students have optional and compulsory languages.
-Optional languages include Telugu (all ages), Spanish (all ages), German (grade 4 onwards) and Chinese (grade 4 onwards).
+- Students have optional and compulsory languages.
+Optional languages include Telugu (all ages), Spanish (all ages) and/or German (grade 4 onwards).
 Compulsory languages are English, Hindi, Special English/Sanskrit.

 How about Mathematics?